Our Lips are Sealed

 “I’m Aya’s stylist and personal assistant,” Tiff revealed, still obviously unhappy as she continued to lead Madeline down the hall and through a door that had Aya’s name inscribed on the nameplate.
 “Sit, and I’ll go get her.
 Lucky for you, she usually takes lunch in her dressing room, so this isn’t going to look too suspicious.
 STAY PUT.”

-Madeline snapped rigidly to attention at Tiff’s hissed demand.
+Madeline snapped rigidly to attention at Tiff’s brutal demand.

-“I won’t leave this room,” Madeline assured her immediately, realizing that even though Caslon and Tift were twins, Tiff was clearly the dominant one.
+“I won’t leave this room,” Madeline assured her immediately, realizing that even though Caslon and Tift were twins, Tiff was obviously the dominant one.
 The woman’s command of her surroundings was quake-inducing.

 Tiff clicked her tongue and grimaced, leaving Madeline in the room by herself.